Dark ‘n Stormy™ + Trump & Stormy.

 *There are plenty of options these days.
 Old Jamaica is great and widely available.
 Please note that ginger ale, which is similar but milder, doesn’t have the necessary punchiness for this.

 †Unfortunately not available in Europe at the moment.
-Although I’ve not tried it yet Blackwell’s rum is said to be a decent substitute – yes, I was only joking about “my lawyers”.
-Failing that use the darkest, spiciest rum you can find.
+Myers’s isn’t quite as nice but will get you close enough and although I’ve not tried it yet Blackwell’s rum is said to be a decent substitute (yes, I was only joking about “my lawyers”).